-The first question to ask yourself before canceling a card is: Do you really want to cancel it?
+The first question to ask yourself before canceling a card is: Do you really need to cancel it?
 Or would it be better to just put it away and not use it?
 Having an available line of credit on a card with no balance always helps your credit score, and it could come in handy in an emergency or if its terms improve in the future.

-However, there are two occasions when closing a card is called for:
+However, there are two occasions when closing a credit card is called for:

-That's because bad marks on your credit report have an expiration date.
+Most bad marks on your credit report have a quicker expiration date.
 Under the Fair Credit Reporting Act, negative data such as late payments and foreclosures must come off the credit report after seven years.

-Says Griffin, "If the account is never again positive, is charged off and sent to collections, the original account and any subsequent collection account will be deleted at that time,” says Rod Griffin, director of public education with credit bureau Experian.
+“If the account is never again positive, is charged off and sent to collections, the original account and any subsequent collection account will be deleted at that time,” says Rod Griffin, director of public education with credit bureau Experian.
 “This allows the positive information to remain longer than most negative information.”

 In addition, potential lenders take into account the amount of credit still in use once a card and its associated credit limit gets canceled.
 That’s because credit bureaus and lenders are interested in what is known as a balance-to-limit ratio, also known as your credit utilization ratio, which compares the amount of credit being used to the amount of total credit available to the borrower.